 This is going to be a very short article about hybrid battery cooling maintenance on Toyota products.
-There isn’t much that needs to be done, but occasionally the hybrid battery inlet filter or screen will become clogged.
+Hybrid batteries don’t need much maintenance, but occasionally the hybrid battery inlet filter or screen will clog with lint, hair, and other debris.
 This will reduce air flow over the battery and the battery won’t cool well as a result.
+When this happens your Toyota will display a “Maintenance required for your hybrid battery cooling parts at your dealer” message.

 What battery maintenance is necessary?